-It all started on Christmas of 2010.
-Our son, Ross was 2 1/2 years old, and we fully expected to have the best Christmas
+It all started on Christmas 2010 when our son Ross was 2 1/2 years old.
+He woke up and we fully expected to have the best Christmas

 morning ever.
-We brought him downstairs that morning with gifts loaded around the Christmas tree and he hardly cracked a smile.
+We brought him downstairs with gifts loaded around the Christmas tree and he hardly cracked a smile.

 He just wasn't feeling right.
 He perked up a little throughout the day, but we felt like maybe he was coming down with something, or

 possibly still not old enough to truly understand Christmas.
-Later that night around 11pm we heard him crying in bed, and nothing
+Later that night, at about 11pm, we heard him crying in bed, and nothing

 warning signs for childhood leukemia were all there.
-The doctor notified us at that visit that we needed to admit him to the oncology
+The doctor notified us during that visit that we needed to admit him to the oncology

 floor at the downtown CMH location.

 Ross was admitted to Children's Mercy Hospital Oncology floor on December 27, 2010.
 After admission, he was administered a bone marrow test and additional blood tests that proved definitively that he indeed had a diagnosis of Acute Mylogenous Luekemia (AML).
 We were informed that there were several sub-types of AML, Ross had the M7 sub-type.
 This type of leukemia is pretty rare, especially in children that do not have Down Syndrome.
 History has shown that patients with AML-M7 have about a 50/50 chance at survival.
 There are many